BartDeWaal/ERPN/README.md

 Some of the keys in the sidebar as listed "meta" something.
 Some people call that key "Alt" instead.

+To copy the top value in the stack use `space` or `enter`.

 You can move a marker up and down using the arrows (or the `j` and `k` keys).
-You can then use `enter` or space to copy that value to the end of the stack, or you can run most functions to first copy the selected item to the end of the stack and then run the function.
+You can then use `enter` or `space` to copy that value to the end of the stack, or you can run most functions to first copy the selected item to the end of the stack and then run the function.